top of page

 For severe dry eye and corneal neuralgia patients, even the most experienced eye doctors tend to bow out as being unable to further assist once eg artificial tears, punctal plugs and Ikervis have been deployed.
 Particular attention and care are needed at this juncture for those patients showing increasing levels of debilitation and desperation, for the mind set of suicidal ideation is a sure sign characteristic of having corneal neuralgia.
 This is precisely where medical reinforcement needs to be called upon.

 There is an interesting clinical comparison to be drawn.
 The close neighbouring condition of trigeminal neuralgia more usual in V2 and V3 shares many clinical similarities with corneal neuralgia, but seems completely overlooked by inter-specialty correlation.
-Consideration might well be given that corneal neuralgia may well represent a form of V1 trigeminal neuralgia.
+Consideration might be given that corneal neuralgia may well represent a form of V1 trigeminal neuralgia.

 Corneal neuralgia is distressing for patients and family; inevitably some of that rubs off on involved clinicians.
 Consults are demanding and treatment strategies a patience testing hard slog.
 A multidisciplinary team needs to pull expertise from ophthalmology, neurology, psychology, psychiatry, and pain management specialists to assist in the step-wise therapeutic escalation.